fahaamtashfeen/fahaamtashfeen.github.io/favouriteworks.md

 Basically any Scorcese movie.
 The Irishman is a masterpiece.
 Haven't seen dialogue like it in a movie since.

 ## Shows:
 Mr. Robot.
-The best show of all time.
+The greatest show of all time.
 Created by Sam Esmail.

 Sherlock.